sgrebnov/cordova-simulate/README.md

 # What it does

-Cordova simulator will launch your app in the browser, and open a second browser window displaying UI that allows you to control how plugins in your application work.
+Cordova simulate will launch your app in the browser, and open a second browser window displaying UI that allows you to control how plugins in your application work.

 This preview version includes built-in support for the following Cordova plugins: